Datapolitan-Training/intro-gis-fundamentals/content.md

 ---

-# Proprietary vs Open Source Software
+# Proprietary vs Open Source
 --

 + Proprietary software source code is owned by an individual or an organization and tightly restricted (usually for profit)